Azure/batch-shipyard/docs/69-batch-shipyard-slurm.md

 `additional_node_prep` for compute nodes.
 * PAM-based auth restrictions for preventing users from logging into compute nodes without a running job is not yet implemented.
-* An action aggregator in the Batch Shipyard Slurm helper that would improve resize operation performance is not yet implemented.
+* An action aggregator in the `Batch Shipyard Slurm Helper` that would improve resize operation performance is not yet implemented.
 * Suspending and resuming the Slurm controller and login nodes is not yet supported.